jmjustis/BasketballData/README.md

 The first linear model for total salary has an adjusted R squared value of .53 which means that approximately 53% of the variance in total salary is explained by our performance statistic.
 Average salary has a higher adjusted R squared with 62% of the variance in average salary being explained by the performance statistic.

+### Data Modeling for Business Question 2: First Draft Pick

+### Data Modeling for Business Question 3:  Optimal Geolocation

+## 6.Conclusions

+## 7. Apendix

+Each block of code is also found on this github in each individual folder.
+Down below is the combination of all the code run in R.